 This is an easy one.
 When you cross the border between Thailand and Laos you will get a visa on arrival.
 The visa costs $30 – $42 depending on your country of citizenship and you can stay in Laos for 30 days.

 Read more here.

 A one month tourist visas costs $30 and is obtained on arrival at the airport in Siem Reap.
 You will need one passport-sized photo.

 The Vietnam visa process is complicated.
-You will need a 30-day tourist visa, which costs $20, but the trick is how to obtain it.
+You will need a 30-day tourist visa, but the trick is how to obtain it.
 If you arrive in Vietnam by air, you can get a visa on arrival (VOA).
 However, if you follow this itinerary, you will arrive by land, so you cannot get a VOA.
 You will need to obtain your visa in advance.
 You can do this by applying directly at an embassy or by applying for an e-visa.